 If you want to look at what tools you need to build an AR-15, read our AR-15 tools article.

 Assembled uppers are what most people prefer when it comes to a “stripped upper”.
-It takes the hassle of having to deal with an ejection port cover install as well as a forward assist install.
+It takes the hassle of dealing with an ejection port cover install and a forward assist install.

 Both of these items can be extremely finicky to install.
 Assembled uppers allow you to add your own barrel and handguard to your upper but with less stress.